cswclui/katacoda-scenarios-1/12factor-004/step05.md

 Once every thing is up and running, we'll make a call to to *Pinger* using `curl`.
 Calling `curl` will generate a request to *Pinger*. *Pinger* will record the request using its `logger` and then create and return a response.
 The `logger` in turn will send the contents of the request onto the backing service, *Collector*.
 (We covered how `logger` works in a previous lesson.

-We'll do 3 calls to *Pinger* using `curl`.
+We'll do a call to *Pinger* using `curl`.
 Then, we'll check the keys of the data stored in the Redis database from the command line.
 Inspecting the Redis keys will correlate with the request logging activity that took in *Pinger*.

 ## Steps